evgenii-komornyi/showheroes-task/README.md

 # ShowHeroes Task

-To install this project type in git bash:
+To install this project: type in git bash:

 npm install